In the Agar object system, each

 Variables can be named (accessed by a string key), or anonymous (by pointer).

-"Pointer" variables can also reference typed data.
+Typed references (or "pointer variables") are also supported.
 Optionally, pointer variables can be configured to acquire a AG_Mutex(3) locking device prior to accessing the data.
-Supported reference types include:
+Reference types include:

-There are other uses for AG_Variable besides representing AG_Object(3) variables.
-For instance, AG_Variable is used to represent arguments passed to AG_Event(3) callback functions.
+Besides representing AG_Object(3) instance variables, there are many other uses for AG_Variable.
+For example, it is also used to represent arguments passed to AG_Event(3) callback functions.
 In Agar-GUI, widgets use Agar variables to reference data in memory (also known as "bindings").
 For example, the "value" of an AG_Numerical(3) spinbutton can be tied to an int, a float a mutex-protected Uint32, etc. See the "BINDINGS" section of a widget's manual page for the list of bindings and types supported.

 The following functions get and set variables of specific types.